-Last Thursday 23rd October, 5 of us from AB assembled at Exeter St Davids at 5am, alongside 5 actors, a presenter, Jonny Nelson and the Flybe marketing guys: bleary eyed and buoyed with boundless energy – yes we were up way before the larks.
+Last Thursday 23rd October, 5 of us from AB assembled at Exeter St Davids at 5am, alongside 5 actors, a presenter, Jonny Nelson and the Flybe marketing guys: bleary-eyed and buoyed with boundless energy – yes we were up way before the larks.
 The plan was simple, tell rail commuters about Flybe’s new route from Exeter to London City.
-Tell them its faster, cheaper and well obviously better.
-But how, I hear you ask?….well in reality trying to to talk to commuters at 6am is actually a very difficult challenge.
+Tell them it’s faster, cheaper and well obviously better.
+But how, I hear you ask?….well, in reality, trying to talk to commuters at 6am is actually a very difficult challenge.
 If you put yourself in their mindset, it’s not a pretty picture.
 It’s early, it’s dark, you’re tired, you’re late and you’ve got a fairly arduous day ahead of you in that there London town.

 Of course, whilst the plan was simple and fiendishly clever, Great Western Railway didn’t agree.
 Get orfff my land, they said.
 We tried to reason with them, offer them a latte and explain it was just a bit of healthy competition but done with a lightness of touch and a glint in the eye, but they disagreed and called the police.